 Block availability relates to the number of active IPs in the block.
 Blocks that change diurnally will show regular daily changes to A as computers come and go.

-To look for periodic changes we estimate A as a timeseries of \hat{A}s observations taken each 11 minutes.
+To identify diurnal blocks we estimate A as a timeseries of \hat{A}s observations taken each 11 minutes (following [10]).
 We then take the Fast-Fourier Transform of this timeseries to determine periodicity and phase.

-Spectral analysis of timeseries data wants regular input aligned with the sampling interval (in our case 11 minutes).
-However, because our probing software is not perfectly aligned with 11 minute rounds, sometimes we see missing or duplicate observations in a round.
-Like previous work [28], we correct this minor drift in analysis, extrapolating single missing estimates, and trusting most recent observation when duplicates occur.
+Data cleaning: Spectral analysis typically requires an evenly sampled timeseries.
+We map our probing output to an 11-minute timeseries, but is not perfectly aligned with 11 minute rounds, sometimes we see missing or duplicate observations in a round (about 5% of rounds).
+Like previous work [30], we correct these by extrapolating single missing estimates, and trusting most recent observation when duplicates occur.